augle-me/developer-docs/developer/earn/index.md

 ##### Direct Apps

-**Admob:**, You can place admob ad units in you apps to generate revenue.
+[**Admob:**](admob.html) You can place admob ad units in you apps to generate revenue.
 Which give to display the different types of ads at different locations in Augle generate revenue.

-**In-app Purchases:** You can create in-app products and sell then to generate revenue.
+**In-app Purchases:** You can create in-app products and sell them to generate revenue.
 With the help of Augle payment gateway you can easily charge the Users without bothering about the complex payment gateways.

 **Important:** Direct Apps cannot be paid app, it can be either free or freemium app